rectorphp/getrector-com/resources/blog/posts/2024/2024-05-22-migrate-datetime-to-carbon.md

     die();
 }

 // Phew!
-Return to normal behaviour Carbon::setTestNow();
+Return to normal behavior Carbon::setTestNow();
 ```

-That way we  **make date constant through our test suite** for any developer or server.
+That way, we  **make a date constant through our test suite** for any developer or server.

 ## How to Migrate DateTime to Carbon